PowerShell/DscResource.Tests/README.md

   [secure variable](https://www.appveyor.com/docs/build-configuration/#secure-variables)
   called `github_access_token` to the `environment` section of the repository's `appveyor.yml` file.
-- The GitHub Wiki needs to be initialised on a repository before this function is run.
+- The GitHub Wiki needs to be initialized on a repository before this function is run.

 > **Note:** Currently Wiki content files are only added or updated by the function,
 > not deleted.
 Any deletions must be done manually by cloning the Wiki repository and